MeltyMakes/WalkPi/README.md

 - When I couldn't get info out of the docs, someone in the [Mopidy Discourse](https://discourse.mopidy.com/) probably had helpful info.

-# Design and Planning

-me kronk me do thinky

 # Preparing the Pi
 Download the latest version of [Raspbian Lite](https://www.raspberrypi.org/software/operating-systems/) and flash it to your SD card.
 I used [Balena Etcher](https://www.balena.io/etcher/) which is recommended by the Raspberry Pi foundation.